Virtualmaster/virtualmaster-turnkey-import/README.md

 	wget --no-check-certificate https://raw.github.com/pulecp/virtualmaster-turnkey-import/master/change-image.sh
 	./change-image.sh

-Now you can continue with step number 5.
+Now you can continue in installation with step number 5.

 ## Why too much work
 It's not possible to install anything in virtualization environment like on a classic architecture.
 We must adjust